NaniDAO/NaniDAO/README.md

 ## Protocol Utility

 Goods such as large open language model access should be experimented with and ideally be curated to fit real user preferences.

-To reach consensus on the ideal UX and iterate on settings, such as model alignment, safety guards and fees, xNANI stakers (initially 2000 xNANI) will be able to access the [latest NANI model](https://huggingface.co/NaniDAO) on [nani.ooo](https://nani.ooo/).
-Other users will be otherwise rate limited.
+Staking for access to the latest models and non-rate-limited access will be discussed with the community.

 ## Protocol Fees

-Participation in DAO activities will be compensated or otherwise rewarded with NEETH, NANI or other protocol fees (e.g., model usage, tx relaying, etc.) in line with the selected DAO legal structure, DUNA (see below).
+Participation in DAO activities will be compensated or otherwise rewarded with NEETH, NANI or other protocol fees (e.g., model usage, tx relaying, etc.) in line with the selected DAO legal structure, *DUNA* (see below).

 ## Legal Structure

 Nani DAO is a progressive [*DUNA*](https://a16zcrypto.com/posts/article/duna-for-daos/).
 Adopting the structure detailed in [*SF50*](https://a16zcrypto.com/posts/article/duna-for-daos/), the provisions of the Wyoming Decentralized Unincorporated Nonprofit Association (DUNA) Act, as well as the existing [*UNA Act*](https://law.justia.com/codes/wyoming/2022/title-17/chapter-22/), Nani DAO provides its members with the benefits of greater privacy, limited liability protection, and therefore more autonomy over making collective decisions for the DAO by limiting the prospect of unexpected legal interference.